 Hoffman is a versatile artist exploring a variety of media during her life-long career as an artist.

 She is inspired by nature.
 When creating creatures of fur, feathers, and fins, she loves the challenge of bringing life to each starting with the eyes.
 Once she has captured the essence/soul of the creature, she moves on to the rest of the piece.
 Hoffman's training in the art of Chinese brush shows up in her landscapes, especially in her newer painted gourds.

-My process involves the ‘magic’ of lines which, for me, define shapes and details that construct the three-dimensionality that is a defining characteristic of my artistry.
+No matter what medium she's working in, her process involves the ‘magic’ of lines that define shapes and details.
+This is especially apparent in Hoffman's pen & ink drawings and pyrographic (wood-burned) works as she constructs the three-dimensionality that is a defining characteristic of her artistry.

 From pen & ink to pyrography with a variety of media in between; a natural leap.
 Pyrography is a visceral experience: I love the natural colors of burned wood, feeling no need to add color.

 Since September 2020 I have had to stop burning due to a recently diagnosed lung condition, however, not to be thwarted, I am finding new ways to continue working.